bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/anastasia.luca/index.md

 I connected all the pieces on the breadboard exactly as in the KiCad diagram, flashed a simple main to verify that every module powers up, confirming the wiring is ready for real firmware.

 ### Week 19 - 25 May
+I started by initializing the buttons, RTC and LCD display, then implemented the basic functionality of reading the current time from the RTC and displaying it on the LCD.
+After that, I continued with the buttons, allowing the user to switch between modes (clock, set alarm, set timer, set clock & date) and modify the values (hours, minutes, etc.).
+I also added the buzzer and LED for audible and visual feedback when the alarm is active.
+Finally, I implemented the countdown timer functionality, allowing the user to set a timer that counts down from a specified duration.

 ## Hardware
 The hardware used in this project includes the following essential components: